MaxChaplin/STM32/README.md

 # STM32
-A collection of STM32CubeIDE projects
+This is a collection of STM32CubeIDE projects for the STM32F407VET6 board.